What is a Pelvic Fracture (Hip Fracture)?

 Certain exercises will benefit your healing at each stage of recovery, and your physical therapist will choose and teach you an individualized exercise program that will restore your strength, power, and agility.
 These exercises may be performed using free weights, stretch bands, weight-lifting equipment, and cardio exercise machines such as treadmills and stationary bicycles.
 For pelvic fractures, muscles of the hip and core are often targeted by the strength exercises.

-The hip area contains many muscles that are vital for balance and steadiness when walking or p
+The hip area contains many muscles that are vital for balance and steadiness when walking.

 Speed Recovery Time